leaningtech/labs/sites/cheerpx/src/content/docs/10-getting-started/index.md

 Cross-Origin-Opener-Policy: same-origin
 ```

-For detailed instructions on how to configure headers in Nginx, check out our [Nginx configuration guide].
+For detailed instructions on how to configure headers in Nginx, check our [Nginx configuration guide].

 During development, you don't need to use HTTPS if you're using `localhost` as the origin, the `COEP` and `COOP` headers are always required though.
 You'll need to make sure you serve over HTTPS when you deploy.